-Brett practises in commercial law, and has particular expertise in property, banking and finance (mortgages) and compulsory land acquisition law.
+Brett practises in commercial law, and has particular expertise in property, and banking and finance (mortgages) law.

 He is also a Lecturer in Property Law in the Master of Laws (Juris Doctor) at Monash University.

 Before coming to the Bar, Brett was the Associate to the Honourable Justices Emerton and Macaulay of the Supreme Court of Victoria, a legal researcher to the Judges of the Supreme Court, and a lawyer at Maddocks.

 Brett primarily appears in the Supreme Court of Victoria in commercial, property, and banking and finance matters, and in the Victorian Civil and Administrative Tribunal (VCAT) in retail and commercial leasing matters.

 Brett has also advised and appeared for the Victorian Legal Services Commissioner in respect of disciplinary action against legal practitioners where issues of property law arise (eg. Victorian Legal Services Commissioner v Efron (Legal Practice) VCAT 1798).